ameliawong1/Recipe-Rating-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
-The histogram shows the empirical null distribution from our permutations, with the observed statistic marked as a vertical red line.
+The histogram shows the empirical null distribution from the permutations, with the observed statistic marked as a vertical red line.
 The red line falls in the tail of the distribution.

 I obtained a **p-value < 0.05**, meaning the observed difference is unlikely to have occurred by random chance alone.
 Thus, we reject the null hypothesis and conclude that recipe healthiness is associated with a significant difference in average user ratings.